 Since there’s literally a study where young Moroccan men changed to extra virgin olive oil as their main source of fat, and in 2 weeks their testosterone levels increased by 17%.

-This could have been caused by the fact that olive oil has a pretty darn great fat ratios for T production (73% MUFAs, 14% SFAs, 13% PUFAs), or it could also be the fact that olive oil is anti-inflammatory, or that it’s ridiculously high in antioxidants.
-It also contains the possibly testosterone boosting bitter glycoside; oleuropein.
+This could have been caused by the fact that olive oil has a pretty darn great fat ratio for T production (73% MUFAs, 14% SFAs, 13% PUFAs), or it could also be the fact that olive oil is anti-inflammatory, or that it’s ridiculously high in antioxidants.
+It also contains the possible testosterone boosting bitter glycoside; oleuropein.

 Just make sure your olive oil is the real deal.
 Organic.
 Extra Virgin.
 And from a trusted brand.
 Many cheaper olive oils have been heated, processed, and adulterated with cheaper oils (usually high PUFA ones too).